wanghaisheng/responsive-landing-page-starter/content/blog/en/introducing-the-meetings-api.md

 ## Callbacks

-If you've configured callbacks on your account, you'll receive notifications about various events happening in your meeting rooms, such as: room expiration, participant attendance, recording events, and the URL where the recording can be downloaded from.
+If you've configured callbacks on your account, you'll receive notifications about various events happening in your meeting rooms, such as:
+* Room expiration
+* Participant attendance
+* Recording events
+* Recording URL

 ### Some payload examples: